HSLdevcom/jore4-flux/README.md

 We have to following rules for the deployments' trackability:

 _Rule 1:_ We should be able to pinpoint that at what _time_ in what _stage_ what _version_ was deployed.
-We are aiming to use the git history for this, which is of course not 100% reliable,
+We are aiming to use the Flux's slack notifications for this (To be implemented).
+Another option is to check for changes from the `kustomize-controller` pod's logs in the Kubernetes cluster's `jore4-flux` namespace.
-because:

-- failed deployments don't show in the git history
-- deployments only happen if the commit is actually pushed to GitHub
-- users can rewrite git history with force push
-- deployments take some time

-We are assuming here that git commits contain configurations which will succeed to deploy and the time delay is negligible.

 _Rule 2:_ We should be able to _confidently_ push versions to `prod`, knowing that if the same configuration worked in `playg`, `dev` and `test`, it will also work in `prod`.
 This implies that we have to minimize the